Unlimited Nano Banana 2 + 50% off your first month with code BIRTHDAY2026 Start free → Start free →

 Sign in to Blotato, head to Settings, and add your X account under social platforms.
 Click “Login with Twitter,” authorize Blotato, and the account is linked.
 Blotato handles the X authentication, so you never create a developer account or generate API v2 keys yourself.
 That single connection is what lets Claude Code publish later without any OAuth on your end.

-Step 2: Add the Blotato MCP Server to Claude Code
+Step 2: Add the MCP server to Claude Code

 Point Claude Code at the Blotato MCP server, which follows the Model Context Protocol standard Claude Code uses for connectors.
 Run the line below in a session, then /mcp, pick Blotato > Authenticate, approve, and restart.
 Claude Desktop uses the same server, added under Customize then Connectors as a custom connector.